elmahio/Elmah.Io.ElasticSearch/README.md

 </connectionStrings>
 ```

-Note: when using ES Shield here are the recommended settings for a user role with the name 'elmah'
+When using ES Shield here are the recommended settings for a user role with the name 'elmah'
 ```
 elmah:
   indices: